coleifer/peewee/docs/peewee/relationships.rst

    for tweet in Tweet.select():
        print(tweet.user.username, '->', tweet.content)

+   # Good: only one query is needed.
+   query = (Tweet
+            .select(Tweet, User)
+            .join(User))

+   for tweet in query:
+       # tweet.user is a User instance populated from the joined data.
+       # No additional query is issued.
+       print(tweet.user.username, '->', tweet.content)

-Each access to ``tweet.user`` triggers a ``SELECT`` on the ``user`` table.
+Without joining and selecting the related User, each access to ``tweet.user`` triggers a ``SELECT`` on the ``user`` table.
 With five tweets, this produces six queries.
 With five thousand tweets, it produces five thousand and one.

-The same problem appears when iterating over back-references:
+The same problem can occur when iterating over back-references:

 .. code-block:: python